-The NHS AI Lab Skunkworks team runs short-term projects to investigate the use of AI for improving efficiency and accuracy in health and care.
+The NHS AI Lab Skunkworks team ran short-term projects to investigate the use of AI for improving efficiency and accuracy in health and care.

-The Skunkworks' vision is that organisations in the health and care system will be able, through practical experience, to understand, build, buy, deploy, support, and challenge AI solutions.
+The Skunkworks team looked to help the health and care system, through practical experience, to understand, build, buy, deploy, support, and challenge AI solutions.

-Here’s a quick summary of some of the ways we are working on this vision with colleagues in the health and care sector:
+Here’s a quick summary of some of the ways we worked on this vision with colleagues in the health and care sector:

 Using AI to find optimal placement schedules for nursing students

 This project explored whether AI could automatically generate student nurse placement schedules that met the requirements needed by the hospital, while also providing a range of experiences for students.

 Read more about the nursing placement schedules project

 Arranging a student nursing schedule is complex.
 There are a range of needs which require consideration before a student nursing schedule can be developed.
 For example, the universities will have set dates when placements should take place.
 Some universities will require students to visit specific types of wards over the course of their placements, while others may be more flexible.

 The Trust has requirements too.
 Each ward at a hospital has a maximum student hosting capacity, and this can vary depending on the student’s current year of study.
 Wards must also keep to internal Education Audit Standards to ensure they can provide necessary support to students.